pedrofilhojp/Vagrant/README.md

 # Vagrant

-Here I share information covering the use and settings of Vagrant Software.
+- Vagranfile: This is the main file that we will use in our class